0xjunger/0xjunger.github.io/README.md

 I am currently studying the mathematical concepts necessary for cryptography.
 I have provided introductory resources on basic cryptography and am currently applying fundamentals using <ins>Rust</ins> programming language.

-We also develop decentralised applications for BlocklandLabs.
-We are currently developing our work on Starknet, and we will soon enhance our professionalism.
+We also develop decentralised applications for <ins>BlocklandLabs</ins>.
+We are currently developing our work on <ins>Starknet</ins>, and we will soon enhance our professionalism.

 ## Contacts